 The County has numerous recreational and cultural facilities.
 One of the most popular destinations among the County's parks and beaches is 2,413-acre Jones Beach State Park in Wantagh.
-With approximately three million visitors annually, Jones Beach State Park features a six-mile ocean beachfront, a two-mile boardwalk, and the 11,200-seat Jones Beach Theater performing arts center, which attracts world-class musical acts.
+With approximately six million visitors annually, Jones Beach State Park features a 6.5-miles of ocean beachfront, a two-mile boardwalk, and the 11,200-seat Jones Beach Northwell Health Theater performing arts center, which attracts world-class musical acts and the Jones Beach Nature Center.
 In March 2014, the State announced a five-year \$65 million project to restore the 85-year old facility to its original grandeur in one of the largest State park rehabilitation projects in the system's history.
 There are dozens of other public beaches located along both the Atlantic Ocean and the Long Island Sound shorelines.
 In addition, the County is home to the County-owned 930-acre Eisenhower Park in the Town of Hempstead, Bethpage State Park in Farmingdale, and numerous County and other municipal small local parks and campgrounds that offer a broad spectrum of recreational opportunities.